MaastrichtU-IDS/d2s-docs/docs/start-create-mappings.md

 * The [distribution metadata](https://github.com/MaastrichtU-IDS/data2services-transform-biolink/blob/master/mapping/drugbank/metadata/1/metadata-drugbank-1.rq) needs to be defined for each new version *(~6 fields to fill)*

-> Some metadata from the summary is retrieved for the distribution
+> Some distribution metadata is retrieved from the summary

-> Much metadata fields don't need changes between versions
+> Most metadata fields don't need changes between versions

 ---